fullstack-development/web3-roadmap/blockchains/ton/basics.md

 ## Questions:

+### Blockchain

 * What consensys TON has? // add resources about consensys
 * What is the main idea of TON blockchain?
 * What does "TON is asynchronous" mean?
-* What does "Smart contract in isolation" mean?
-And what benefits it has?
+* What is sharding in TON and how does it work?
-* How one smart-contract communicate with another smart-contracts?
+* What is masterchain and basechain?
+How they are connected?
+* How long transaction processing takes in TON?

+### Accounts
 * What every account in TON has?
 * Are developers able to change code of smart-contract in TON?
 * What does "Smart contract has micro-blockchain" mean?
+* How one smart-contract communicates with another smart-contracts?
 * What is the difference between messages and transactions in TON?

-* What is sharding in TON and how does it work?
+* What does "Smart contract in isolation" mean?
+And what benefits it has?
-* What is masterchain and basechain?
-How they are connected?
-* How long transaction processing takes in TON?